The following professionals lent their expertise to this article:

 Advanced Placement Exams

-Taking Advanced Placement (AP) courses in high school is probably the best way to take care of some of your LPN to RN bridge program requirements, especially for chemistry, biology, and psychology.
-A few things students need to keep in mind are that the necessary exam score needed for college credit may vary among schools (some require higher scores than others) and not all high schools offer the same AP courses or any at all.
+A few things students need to keep in mind are that the minimum exam score needed for college credit may vary among schools (some require higher scores than others) and not all high schools offer the same AP courses or any at all.

 College Placement Exams

 College placement exams are tests used by colleges to determine a student’s level of knowledge in a particular subject.
 Some schools, such as Missouri State West Plains, will let students receive credit for certain LPN to RN prerequisite courses as long as they achieve a certain score on a college placement exam.
-For example, a student will receive credit for completing ENG 110 if they score an 81 or higher on the COMPASS placement exam or an 85 or higher on the ACCUPLACER placement exam.

 Dual Enrollment Programs

 Dual enrollment programs are special agreements between colleges and high schools that allow students to receive college credit for courses they take in high school.
 These courses typically include prerequisite courses needed to earn an associate degree in nursing, as is the case at Tri-County Technical College.
-While dual enrollment is not a workable option for prospective LPN to RN bridge students who have already graduated high school, it is perfect for current students who know they want to study nursing in college.

 Online Classes

 Many schools with LPN to RN bridge programs offer courses online.
 Sometimes these online classes are part of the nursing curriculum and other times they cover general education topics that are also prerequisites for many RN programs.
-This is the case for Western Kentucky University (WKU), which requires applicants to its LPN to ASN program to take Anatomy and Physiology no more than five years prior to applying to the program.
-Luckily, this course is offered regularly online at WKU, so current WKU students interested in the program can complete the class before formally applying to the nursing program.

 Prior Learning Assessment

 A prior learning assessment (PLA) is a type of assessment a college or university uses to see if a student may receive college credit for prior life and professional experience.
-At Vol State Community College, LPNs who enroll in the RN bridge program can skip the Fundamentals of Nursing class if they complete a PLA that consists of creating a care plan, attending a dosage calculation and skills review, taking a medical dosage exam, and completing a fundamentals review packet.

 Summer Courses

-Before officially enrolling in an LVN to RN program, students have the option of taking summer courses.
+Before officially enrolling in an LPN to RN program, students have the option of taking summer courses.
 The courses available depend on the school but often, only general education and prerequisite courses will be available, as is the case with Central Community College.

 Transfer Credits

 If you’ve taken a prerequisite course at another school, there’s a chance your current school will offer you transfer credits for that class.
 Galen College of Nursing offers students in their LPN to RN program credit for general education classes they completed at other colleges.
-How the transfer process works and what credits you receive will depend on your school’s transfer credit policy.

 FAQs for LPN to RN Program Prerequisites